micmejia/bible-dump/NKJV/2 Kings/2 Kgs 4.md

 Then she came and told the man of God.
 And he said, "Go, sell the oil and pay your debt; and you _and_ your sons live on the rest." ## Elisha Raises the Shunammite's Son

 ###### 8
-Now it happened one day that Elisha went to Shunem, where there _was_ a [^a]notable woman, and she [^b]persuaded him to eat some food.
+Now it happened one day that Elisha went to Shunem, where there _was_ a notable woman, and she persuaded him to eat some food.
 So it was, as often as he passed by, he would turn in there to eat some food.

 ###### 9
 And she said to her husband, "Look now, I know that this _is_ a holy man of God, who passes by us regularly.

 ###### 10
-Please, let us make [^c]a small upper room on the wall; and let us put a bed for him there, and a table and a chair and a lampstand; so it will be, whenever he comes to us, he can turn in there."
+Please, let us make a small upper room on the wall; and let us put a bed for him there, and a table and a chair and a lampstand; so it will be, whenever he comes to us, he can turn in there."

 ###### 11
 And it happened one day that he came there, and he turned in to the upper room and lay down there.